navidJadid/openease-setup/README.md

 This is a small guide on how to currently set up openEASE, which will walk you through the steps necessary to install the separate components.

+**IMPORTANT!** This scripts in this branch install the openEASE `node-modules` separately.
+If you just need a simple install, check out the `master`-branch.

 Requirements:

 - Debian Ubuntu 18.04 LTS